latracal/wpgrigora-docs/docs/grigora-blocks/remove-sidebar-from-blog.md

 ---
-description: How to remove sidebar from archives page?
+description: How to remove Sidebar from Archives Page?
 ---

-# How to remove sidebar from archives page?
+# How to remove Sidebar from Archives Page?

 In **Wordpress Admin Panel** go to **Appearance > Editor** section